By definition, a cult is a relatively small group of people who have beliefs or practices regarded by others as strange or sinister.

 I received this advice from someone who is early retired and I think it’s the most important piece of advice for newbie FIRE-ees.

 Don’t get ahead of yourself or overwhelmed reading and learning about complicated financial strategies from the beginning.

 1. Are you willing to cut your spending and where can you cut it?

-I track my spending and my net worth with Personal Capital.
+I track my spending and my net worth with the free mobile app Personal Capital.
 Turns out I had a Chipotle problem so I stopped going there.
 Good timing.

 2. Are you saving as much as you can?

 If you need help on this topic, check out my post How to Become a Millionaire the Boring Way that breaks down saving in various retirement and non-retirement accounts.